The Baker's Table

 • Semi-Sweet Chocolate: Melts right into the custard, giving you a deep, rich chocolate vibe.

-📋 How to Make
+How to Make This Custard Card

 Let's talk method-this cake sounds fancy but is totally doable.
 First up, you'll whip together that gluten-free Oreo crust, pressing it into the pan and baking briefly to set.
 Next, the filling: warm up your milk and vanilla with sugar, then mix in the egg yolks, cornstarch, and chocolate.
 This luscious custard filling gets poured over the crust, and then into the oven it goes for a gentle bake.